f--f/nano-patents/README.md

 # nano-patents
 a small USPTO patent scraper turned quiz game with a focus on nanotechnology

-Demo: https://f--f.github.io/nano-patents/ (note: not intended for mobile)
+**Demo**: https://f--f.github.io/nano-patents/ (note: not intended for mobile, best suited for widescreen displays)

 ### background: